koakumaping/Time/README.md

 # Time
-A Timer version that fill better the widget area
+A Timer version that fill better the widget area for Opentx